What Happens to the Dead?

 As with most biblical subjects, the whole story is not told all in one place.
 In Ezekiel 37 we have another view of the second resurrection—dealing specifically with the dead of Israel as they are brought back to physical life in the future.
 They are among the “rest of the dead”—the dead not in Christ—who appear before God’s throne in Revelation 20:12.
 Remember, “the rest of the dead” means all of those not in the first resurrection—which would include the overwhelming majority of Israelites who had died throughout the ages.

 Notice in Ezekiel 37 that after Israel is brought back to life, God gives them His Holy Spirit!
-In order to receive God’s Spirit, however, they must first repent, as Peter brings out in Acts 2:38.
+In order to receive God’s spirit, however, they must first repent, as Peter brings out in Acts 2:38.
 These newly resurrected Israelites will, apparently, be called before the “white throne” of Christ like the rest of humanity—to account for the deeds of their past.
-Most if not all will come to see what sinners they were, and in repentance accept Jesus Christ as their Savior with forgiveness of their sins.
+Most if not all will come to see what sinners they were, and in repentance accept Jesus Christ as their savior with forgiveness of their sins.
 They will be granted God’s Spirit and happily live out their new physical life.
-(Isaiah 65:20 seems to indicate that they may have up to 100 years to grow in grace and knowledge and to build spiritual character before ultimately going on into the Kingdom of God.)
+(Isa.
+65:20 seems to indicate that they may have up to 100 years to grow in grace and knowledge and to build spiritual character before ultimately going on into the Kingdom of God.)

 Clearly then, we see “unconverted” Israel resurrected in the future.
 But what about “unconverted” Gentiles?
 Chapters 9-11 of Romans shows us that God will deal with Gentiles as He deals with Israel.
 Revelation 20:12 pictures ALL of the “rest of the dead” before the white throne, not just Israel.
 ALL bow before God and confess their sins.
 ALL are judged based on their works, and ALL are found guilty of sin (Rom.
 3:23).